5 Ways To Overcome The Biggest Hurdle Keeping You From Success

 You realize that, should you overcome this weakness, you'll be getting out more often (and hence connecting with more people), no longer be lying to others or yourself, and stop feeling guilty.

-And the benefits of those benefits are that you'll feel more loved and cared for, be living in alignment with who you want to be, and feel more happiness and positivity about yourself and your life.
+The benefits are that you'll feel more loved and cared for, be living in alignment with who you want to be, and feel more happiness and positivity about yourself and your life, as supported by a 2005 study.
 These latter benefits are more likely to keep you working hard toward changing your behavior.

 Remember I mentioned that your weakness is a security blanket?
 It's time to figure out what this weakness has been doing for you.
 Because it's been developed over time as a way of coping or dealing with the world around you and the people in it.